-- At the 2011 Census it was estimated that 32% of Oxford's population was aged 18-29 years (compared to 17% for Oxfordshire and 16% for England and Wales), and the city has the youngest median age – 28.9 years – of any place in England and Wales
+- *NEW* At the 2021 Census it was estimated that 30% of Oxford's population was aged 18-29 years (compared to 16% for Oxfordshire and 14% for England and Wales), and the city has the second youngest median age – 31 years – of any place in England and Wales

 - Between 2000 and 2010, there was been a marked increase in the birth rate causing a rise in the number of children.
-The general fertility rate has been in decline since 2011.
+The general fertility rate has generally been in decline since 2011.
 Between Census 2011 and Census 2021 there has been a decrease of 23% in under 5 year olds (-2,110)

 Chart of the Month

 Population projections 2016-2041: Statistical bulletin and interactive charts (Office for National Statistics)

 A Tale of Two Counties: growing older in Oxfordshire - Age UK report